Welcome to BobMoCo

-Bob & Mo live in Seaford, a quiet town on the English Channel, but they like it.
-So do their Feline Family.
+Bob lives in Seaford, a quiet town on the English Channel, but he's liked it since arriving in 1956.
+So do the Felines.
 Bob is a former government official who worked for a quarter of a century in a Department in London.
 After the London commute he worked in a local firm for 6 years, and is now retired.
 To keep him out of mischief, he helped out for three years as Youth Fixtures Secretary for Seaford Town FC; his redesign of the club website and efforts to create some useful content seemed to win approval.
-He and Mo are now engaged with the Seaford Monumental Inscriptions Group, whose website Bob maintains.
+He is now engaged with the Seaford Monumental Inscriptions Group, whose website Bob maintains.
 Computers were thrust upon him.
 He started by managing a mainframe database project, and first encountered a PC when one was dumped on his desk.
-Much to his surprise he liked computers and is now on his sixth home PC, though technology - like music, fashion, and much of life itself - still races ahead of or straight past him.
+Much to his surprise he liked computers and is now on his sixth or maybe seventh home PC, though technology - like much of life - still races ahead of or straight past him.

 |The BobMoCo HQ|